coda-global/knative-tutorial-gke/docs/08-deploy-ui-angular.md

 # Angular UI
-Angular with SSR (Server Side Rendering) is used to issultrate the serverless nature of the entire application.
+Angular with SSR (Server Side Rendering) is used to illustrate the serverless nature of the entire application.

 ## Build and Deploy application
 ```shell